-Respiratory physiotherapy provided through high-frequency percussion devices such as IPV®and MetaNeb® is generally safe and well tolerated in pwSABI; investigating the effects of these two devices on gas exchange and on radiological variations seems an area worth to be further explored.
-Using technology to assess abnormal tomographic patterns could be also of interest to disentangle the short-term effects of respiratory physiotherapy in non-collaborating people.
+Respiratory physiotherapy provided through high-frequency percussion devices such as IPV[®] and MetaNeb[®] is generally safe and well tolerated in pwSABI; investigating the effects of these two devices on gas exchange and radiological variations seems an area worth further exploration.
+Using technology to assess abnormal tomographic patterns could also be of interest to disentangle the short-term effects of respiratory physiotherapy in non-collaborating people.